rojopolis/spellcheck-github-actions/README.md

 In order to make it easier to process larger amount of output.
 The action allows for the user to enable the generation of an artifact.

-The `output_file` both enables the generation of the artifact and specifies the name of the file archived.
+The optional `output_file` input parameter, if specified, defines the name of the generated file containing the spellcheck output.
+Such file can then be stored as workflow artifact using the `actions/upload-artifact` step.

 A configuration for emitting an output artifact could look as follows.